honest07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that counts the number of directories and sub-directories in the current directory script that displays 10 newest files in the current directory script that takes a list of words as input and prints only words that appear exactly once.
+script that counts the number of directories and sub-directories in the current directory script that displays 10 newest files in the current directory script that takes a list of words as input and prints only words that appear exactly once. script that display lines that contain the pattern “bin” in the file /etc/passwd